swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 OnigurumaCalloutArg     -> [^,}]+
 OnigurumaTag            -> '[' Identifier ']'

-OnigurumaCalloutOfContents -> '(?' '{'+ Contents '}'+ OnigurumaTag?
+OnigurumaCalloutOfContents -> '(?' '{' OnigurumaCalloutContents '}' OnigurumaTag?
 Direction? ')'
-OnigurumaCalloutContents   -> <String>
+OnigurumaCalloutContents   -> <String> | '{' OnigurumaCalloutContents '}'
 OnigurumaCalloutDirection  -> 'X' | '<' | '>'
 ```

 A callout is a feature that allows a user-supplied function to be called when matching reaches that point in the pattern.
 We supported parsing both the PCRE and Oniguruma callout syntax.
 The PCRE syntax accepts a string or numeric argument that is passed to the function.
-The Oniguruma syntax is more involved, and may accept a tag, argument list, or even an arbitrary program in the 'callout of contents' syntax.
+The Oniguruma syntax is more involved, and may accept an identifier with an optional tag and argument list.
+It may also accept an arbitrary program in the 'callout of contents' syntax.
+This is an expanded version of Perl's interpolation syntax, and allows an arbitrary nesting of delimiters in addition to an optional tag and direction.

 ### Absent functions